onnela-lab/forest/CONTRIBUTING.md

 ## Adding a new tree

-Forest is organized into independent subpackages called trees, each implementing one methodological pipeline.
+Forest is organized into independent subpackages called Trees, each implementing one methodological pipeline.
 A new tree should implement a method that has been described in the peer-reviewed literature, use the shared data structures and conventions provided by the Poplar utility layer, and ship with tests and documentation.